If you are a grant recipient and would like to use the MCF logo, please access the pdf available below (right-click and "Save As")

 Who May Apply?

 IRS-recognized 501(c)(3) nonprofit organizations may apply as well as those not-for-profit entities which are not required by law to obtain 501(c)(3) status: governmental agencies, churches and schools.
 Generally, organizations must be located in Middletown, Franklin, Monroe, Trenton, Lemon Township or Madison Township, although requests from charities outside of this service area may be considered for programs which serve area residents.
-Middletown Community Foundation does not fund individuals, for-profit companies, operating budgets, national organizations, religious programs, political groups, endowments, medical or research organizations, non-U.S. charities or sponsorships at fund-raising events.
+Middletown Community Foundation does not fund individuals, for-profit companies, operating budgets, religious groups, political projects, endowments, non-U.S. charities and will only consider ONE grant application per calendar year.
 Some of these groups may receive grants from donor advised funds at the recommendation of individual donors who advise those separate funds, but no grants are ever distributed to individuals (other than scholarships) or for-profit companies.

 Suggestions for Grant Seekers: